 Steve is another talented paleoartist who specialized in skull and skeleton reconstructions.
 He started the Wiccart brand to promote and distribute his work as hand-cast resin kits.
 Steve put a tremendous amount of effort into trying to get every aspect of his sculpts in line with the literature.
 Sadly Wiccart closed its doors in about 2000.
-All Wiccart kits are rare, with production runs of each model set at 25 or less.
+All Wiccart kits are rare, with production runs of each model set at a maximum of 25.

 Host of MythBusters the TV show, Adam became obsessed with the beauty of the dodo skeleton and simply had to have one.
 When he couldn't find a copy for sale he made one, qualifying him as a skelmaker.
 Yes, I know the dodo is not a dinosaur but it is at least extinct and anyway Adam's enthusiasm in the video is a joy.
 Needless to say, I can relate to his obsession!

 This, clearly, is a TED talk.
 TED is one of my favorite sites and I recommend at least one TED talk a week (a bit like an apple a day...)

 (BTW, did you know Mythbusters is an Australian show?
 Yep.)

 (Note there are some real gem links hidden away in the Steampunk site.
 Navigating them and reading the Google-translated Japanese makes it all the more fun.
 Be sure to look around.)